TristansCloud/stickleback-ml-morph/README.md

 python3 create_csv.py -o output5/test4.csv -i output5/test4.xml
 ```
 The script `landmark_distance.py` takes two sets of the same landmarks and provides this data for each landmark and individual between the two sets:
+- if the sets comprise multiple files, a combined landmark file for each set will be produced.
 - The distance between the landmarks
 - The angle between the first landmark, the point (0,1) relative to the first landmark, and the second landmark.
 - The difference in X and Y coordinates (X1,Y1) - (X2, Y2).